Bioconductor/BBS/Doc/Prepare-macOS-Mojave-HOWTO.md

 #### Logs

-stdout and stderror logs are output to `/var/log/xvfb` as indicated in the plist file.
-Logs are rotated with newsyslog and the config is in `/etc/newsyslog.d/`.
+stdout and stderror logs are output to `/var/log/xvfb` as indicated in `/Library/LaunchDaemons/local.xvfb.plist`.
+Logs are rotated with `newsyslog` and the config is in `/etc/newsyslog.d/`.

 Create `xvfb.conf`: